SimenB/stylint/README.md

 ### warning toggle (inline comment: @stylint off || @stylint on)
 Disable linting for a particular block of code by placing `@stylint off` in a line comment.
-Re-enable by placing `@stylint on` in a line comment farther down.
-Linter will not test any lines until turned back on.
-Use this to suppress warnings on a case by case basis.
+Re-enable by placing `@stylint on` in a line comment further down.
+Stylint will not test any lines until turned back on.
+Use this to suppress warnings on a case-by-case basis.
 By default the linter will check every line except for @css blocks or places where certain rules have exceptions.

 ### alphabetical (default: true, boolean)